it-at-m/Wahllokalsystem/README.md

 ## Documentation

 We use [VitePress](https://vitepress.dev/) for our documentation.
 The sources for the documentation is also part of this repository.
-After its build, the documentation is accessible via https://it-at-m.github.io/Wahllokalsystem/.
+After building the documentation is accessible via https://it-at-m.github.io/Wahllokalsystem/.

 ## Contributing